jadecobra/python_tdd_exercises/DICTIONARIES.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

 We see some of the methods we have covered so far and others we did not.
-You can write tests on the others to discover what they do and/or [read more about dictionaries](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict).
-Let's list out what we know so far and you can fill in the others as you learn them
+You can write tests on the others to discover what they do and/or [read more about dictionaries](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict). let us list out what we know so far and you can fill in the others as you learn them
 - clear
 - copy
 - fromkeys